tinaoberoi/ResearchPapersLibrary/README.md

 # ResearchPapersLibrary
-A library of research papers along with their summary and explanation of required concepts
+A library for all quantum topics from beginner to advanced.
+It also includes the papers on arxiv relevant to my current projects.

 ## Topics
 - Understanding Different Qubit Implementations